adospace/layouts/mvvm.md

 ## model-view-viewmodel
 *layouts* works best if you write code using a MVVM model.
-I can't here dive too much in MVVM and I'm sure you'll find on internet better resources to learn it.
+I can't dive here too much in MVVM and I'm sure you'll find on internet better resources to learn it.

 *layouts* derives most of its types from DepObject.
 DepObject provide some basic MVVM functionalities.
-If you derive a class from DepObject automatically you get some hand features like property changes notifications.
+If you derive a class from DepObject automatically you get some handy features like property changes notifications.

 For example say we want to build a fully working login page:
 ```javascript